-Rugby Union versus Rugby League: The Technical Issues
+Rugby Union versus Rugby League

 In March 2010 Lote Tuqiri returned to rugby league to play for the West Tigers.
 Now a dual international, he scored 31 tries on his way to 67 tests for the Wallabies.
 He’s clearly an adaptable athlete, although it has to be said he never was fully able to master the game of rugby union by converting to centre like he seemed to have planned.
 As a winger he was still able to make what is likely the harder transition, going from rugby union to rugby league.
 The reason for this is of course the ruck.
 Whereas in league you simply need to retain your grip on the ball and be able to stand and roll the ball under you with your foot to retain possession, in rugby there is a whole other element of the game you have to master.
 This element involves the retention of the ball, your body position when hitting the ground, releasing the ball at the correct time, releasing the attacking player if you are the tackler and rolling away, and of course the blowing over the ruck by each team.
 These factors are difficult to master even for life-long players.